 On a visit to Taormina on Sicily, our hotel was situated so that we could stand on our balcony and see Mount Etna in the distance.
 I told my husband, Ron, how great it was that the locals had strung colored lights down the mountainside.
 He said, “It’s not lights.
 It’s lava.”
 I said, “No way is that lava!
 Look at the colors.
 It’s lights!”
 The next day, we made our way to the top of Mount Etna.
 And everywhere were flowing streams of burning molten lava.
 Even when someone offered to cast me a lava-ashtray to take home, I still had trouble believing it.

 Ron always gets this stuff right.
 So no one wants to play geography games with him.
-The really good thing about him though is that when something like this happens, he doesn’t rub it in my face.
-I’ve asked him why, and he says that staying supportive of us is always most important.
+The good news is that he doesn’t gloat about it.
+I’ve asked him why, and he says that staying supportive of us is what’s most important.

-I often wonder how Ron can stay so calm, allowing people around him to save face.
-He says that when disruptive energy comes at him, it helps to focus on the cause of the distress rather than whether he should react with the same type of energy – returning anger for anger, or hurt for hurt.
+Ron says that when disruptive energy comes at him, it helps to focus on the cause of the distress rather than whether he should react with the same energy – returning anger for anger, or hurt for hurt.
 He has a strong belief that why people do what they do matters more than what they do.
 And that when people lose it, the most important issue is their need to be supported – much more important than whether they’re acting as a catalyst for him to feel offended.